CrazybenScripts/Asset-Spoofer/README.md

 NOTICE:
-I am not using this for maulicous use.
+I do not support nor encourage this to be used for any negative and/or exploiting behavior.
+This was made for testing purposes